 How To Manage Anger

-Depending on the strategies suggested, a variety of tools and resources may be used.
+Depending on the person and the situation, a variety of tools and resources may be used.

 The hardest step in your anger management process is identifying the problem!
 It can be hard to recognize that you need resources to better control your anger.
 People who suffer from negative anger justify their actions with other’s actions.
 After all, there is a situation that ignites the angry outbursts.
-The patient must acknowledge that you need to manage your anger in a more productive manner.
+The client must acknowledge that he/she needs to manage their anger in a more productive manner.

 Reevaluate relationships that result in intense, frequent anger.